 Paradoxically, the meditative and baroque conversations between David and Walter, Fassbinder conversing with multiple sides of himself, are both some of the strongest scenes of Covenant and essentially dead weight.
 They remain unfinished by film’s end, being pulled apart by the elsewhere-relentless gore-horror which really forms the backbone of the film.
 Extremely effective gore I might add, but the philosophy only stabs at something greater while also nullifying the taut B-movie pleasures that Scott is so capable of delivering when need be.
-The encroachments on the nature of religion and humanity feel entirely arbitrary as the film itinerantly travels from a down-and-dirty pugnacious vibe to straightjacketed rumination.
+The encroachments on the nature of religion and humanity feel entirely arbitrary as the film itinerantly ricochets between competing attitudes: a down-and-dirty, pugnacious slug of a thriller and a straight-jacketed, over-baked rumination on all of humankind’s foibles, a film that self-consciously casts itself as both out-of-the-way gutter and ostentatious obelisk.
 It’s not a compelling interplay of contradictions.

 But the moments that do hit leave blood on the tracks.
 The introduction of the classic Xenomorph itself is brutally unflinching and spastically jittery horror cinema at its most demented, with a twitchy vibe courtesy of editor Pietro Scalia evoking the brutal muscle spasms of Xenomorph movement.
 There are missteps of equal weight: a colossally stupid set-piece on a flying vehicle, a climax that is a welterweight retread of the famous tracking sequence in the 37 year old original film redeemed only by Covenant’s fatalistic conclusion.
 The slips are expected though, and the horror filmmaking credentials are entirely capable for the production throughout.
 Darius Wolszki’s harshly austere cinematography and Chris Seager’s production design suggest, without demanding, a sense of colossal openness that feels tranquil, exhausting, and forlorn in equal measure.
 The screenplay by John Logan and Dante Harper is specious, but Scalia’s editing is dynamic throughout, fleshing out scenes with lengthy, expansive shots and maniacal quick-cuts at other times.

 But in pitting the mind against the body, neither win out.
-Covenant breaks down just outside of brutal effectiveness, despite the effusions of classical terror saving the day to some extent.
-It’s a rare film that is at once very sloppy, playing out in disconnected fragments, and too precious and mannered, too incidentally intelligent rather than legitimately thoughtful, to bear the tang of a work that succeeds at even half of what it is trying to do.
+Covenant breaks down just outside of brutal effectiveness, despite effusions of classical terror saving the day here and there.
+It’s the rare film that is at once very sloppy, playing out in disconnected fragments, and too precious and mannered to be more than incidentally intelligent rather than legitimately thoughtful.
 And there are concerns beyond the central split-personality disorder.
 After the initial introduction, the film throws out Xenomorphs like next-year model cars on a showroom floor, thus robbing them of their dread-and mysterious allure.
 And the aliens still feel like lesions on a decaying carcass of introspection, as though Covenant really wants to be Dostoevsky and is using the clout of the franchise to sell tickets.
 The aliens, endearing and frightening enough on their own, feel entirely decorative in a film that secretly hates them and wants to be somewhere else.